BuddyHQ.AI

 The desktop builder worked because it had room a left panel for pages and sections, a centered live canvas, and contextual controls that appeared inline on click.
 None of those affordances exist on a 380px screen.
 The vision had to flip: the canvas is the screen, and everything else gets summoned on top of it, only when needed.

-Behind the surface “make it mobile” framing, there were two specific design problems that took up the bulk of the month:
+Behind the surface “make it mobile” framing, there were two specific problems that took the bulk of the month:

 These weren't independent.
-Solving touch created the hierarchy problem (more layered surfaces means more things to navigate between), and solving hierarchy constrained what touch patterns I could use (deeper hierarchy means more taps, which kills the speed goal).
+Solving touch created the hierarchy problem (more layered surfaces = more things to navigate between).
+Solving hierarchy constrained which touch patterns I could use (deeper hierarchy = more taps, which kills the speed goal).

-I started by walking through every desktop interaction and asking: does this exist because of the canvas, or because of the cursor?
+I walked every desktop interaction and asked: does this exist because of the canvas, or because of the cursor?
 Cursor-bound interactions had to be redesigned.
 Canvas-bound ones could often stay.
-From that audit, four rules emerged that governed every design call.
+From that audit, four rules emerged.

 The user came to edit their website the website should dominate the screen at all times, even while editing.
-No persistent drawer, no fixed sidebar, no top tab bar competing with the canvas.
+No persistent drawer, no fixed sidebar, no top tab bar competing.
 Editing surfaces appear over the canvas, never beside it.

-Three tiers.
-A single tap selects a section.
-A bottom sheet handles quick edits (text, colour, toggle).
-A full-screen modal handles deep edits (image picker, layout swap).
-Each tier has a clear job.
+Three tiers, each with a clear job.
+Single tap selects.
+Bottom sheet handles quick edits (text, colour, toggle).
+Full-screen modal handles deep edits (image picker, layout swap).

 Drag-and-drop on a phone is a precision sport mobile users keep losing.
 Section reordering uses long-press to lift, then tap-to-place confirmable, undo-able, forgiving.
 The user always knows what's selected and where it'll land.

-The desktop's superpower was that doing nothing already gave you a good website.
+Desktop's superpower was that doing nothing already gave you a good website.
 Every mobile control inherits its desktop default.
-Users never have to touch a setting to ship they just touch the ones they care about.
-The builder still works on autopilot.
+Users never have to touch a setting to ship — they just touch the ones they care about.

 The desktop builder's signature was inline editing click a section, controls appear on it.
 That precise pattern doesn't survive on a phone, because controls + finger + canvas = the user's thumb covers the thing they're editing.
 The mobile equivalent had to feel as direct without breaking that physics.